 The topic of sex makes you feel awkward, and shameful, and deep down you fear that your spouse will reject you because you will not be able to do the “right thing,” and perform well.
 And if you knew all the “right things,” your spouse would never turn you down.

-And so, to gain that confidence, you turn to pornography and other unwanted sexual behaviours.
+And so, to gain that confidence, you turn to pornography and other unwanted sexual behaviors.

 While these are all legitimate, and well-intentioned thoughts to have, pornography actually does quite the opposite by not preparing you to have an enjoyable sex life after marriage.